-Section 128(a) of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), as amended, authorizes a noncompetitive \$50 million grant program to establish and enhance state1 and tribal2 response programs.
-CERCLA 128(a) response program grants are funded with "categorical" State and Tribal Assistance Grant (STAG) appropriations.
-Section 128(a) cooperative agreements are awarded and administered by the U.S. Environmental Protection Agency (EPA) regional offices.
+Section 128(a) of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), as amended, authorizes a noncompetitive \$50 million grant program to establish and enhance state and tribal response programs.
+CERCLA 128(a) response program grants are funded with categorical 3 State and Tribal Assistance Grant (STAG) appropriations.
+Section 128(a) cooperative agreements are awarded and administered by the EPA regional offices.
 Generally, these response programs address the assessment, cleanup, and redevelopment of brownfields sites and other sites with actual or perceived contamination.
-This document provides guidance that will enable states and tribes to apply for and use Fiscal Year 2012 section 128(a) funds 3.
+This document provides guidance that will enable states and tribes to apply for and use Fiscal Year 2013 section 128(a) funds.4

 The Catalogue of Federal Domestic Assistance entry for the section 128(a) State and Tribal Response Program cooperative agreements is 66.817.
-This grant program is eligible to be included in state and tribal Performance Partnership Grants under 40 CFR part 35 Subparts A and B, with the exception of funds used to capitalize a revolving loan fund for brownfield remediation under section 104(k)(3); or purchase insurance or develop a risk sharing pool, an indemnity pool, or insurance mechanism to provide financing for response actions under a State or Tribal response program.
+This grant program is eligible to be included in state and tribal Performance Partnership Grants under 40 CFR part 35 subparts A and B, with the exception of funds used to capitalize a revolving loan fund for brownfield remediation under section 104(k)(3); or purchase insurance or develop a risk sharing pool, an indemnity pool, or insurance mechanism to provide financing for response actions under a State or Tribal response program.

-Requests for funding will be accepted from December 1, 2011, through January 31, 2012.
-Requests EPA receives after January 31, 2012, will not be considered for FY 2012 funding.
-Information that must be submitted with the funding request is listed in Section IX of this guidance.
+Requests for funding will be accepted from December 1, 2012 through January 31, 2013.
+Requests EPA receives after January 31, 2013 will not be considered for FY2013 funding.
+Information that must be submitted with the funding request is listed in Section VIII of this guidance.
 States or tribes that do not submit the request in the appropriate manner may forfeit their ability to receive funds.
-First time requestors are strongly encouraged to contact their Regional EPA Brownfields contacts, listed on the last page of this guidance, prior to submitting their funding request.
+First time requestors are strongly encouraged to contact their Regional EPA Brownfields contacts, listed at the end of this guidance, prior to submitting their funding request.

-Requests submitted by the January 31, 2012, request deadline are preliminary; final cooperative agreement work plans and budgets will be negotiated with the regional offices once final funding allocation determinations are made.
-As in previous years, EPA will place special emphasis on reviewing a cooperative agreement recipient's use of prior section 128(a) funding in making allocation decisions and unexpended balances are subject to 40 CFR 35.118 and 40 CFR 35.518 to the extent consistent with this guidance.
+Requests submitted by the January 31, 2013 request deadline are preliminary; final cooperative agreement work plans and budgets will be negotiated with the regional offices once final funding allocation determinations are made.
+As in previous years, EPA will place special emphasis on reviewing a cooperative agreement recipient's use of prior section 128(a) funding in making allocation decisions and unexpended balances are subject to 40 CFR 35.118 and 40 CFR35.518 to the extent consistent with this guidance.

 States and tribes requesting funds are required to provide a Dun and Bradstreet Data Universal Numbering System (DUNS) number with their cooperative agreement's final package.
-For more information, please go to http://www.grants.gov.
+For more information, please go to www.grants.gov.